ChrispinChaguza/RCandy/README.md

 ## Other options

 There are many options that can be used to customise the plots.
-These include hiding the figure legend using *show.fig.legend*, hiding the number of recombination events identified in each genome *show.rec.freq.per.genome*, hiding metadata columns *show.metadata.columns*, save the plot to a PDF file (or other types including PNG, JPG and SVG) using *save.to.this.file* for use in publications either directly or editing in Inkscape and Adobe Illustrator, and adjusting plot height and width using *plot.height* and *plot.width* respectively.
+These include hiding the figure legend using *show.fig.legend*, increasing the font size for the tips or taxa using *tree.tip.label.cex*, hiding the number of recombination events identified in each genome *show.rec.freq.per.genome*, hiding metadata columns *show.metadata.columns*, save the plot to a PDF file (or other types including PNG, JPG and SVG) using *save.to.this.file* for use in publications either directly or editing in Inkscape and Adobe Illustrator, and adjusting plot height and width using *plot.height* and *plot.width* respectively.

 ## Some suggestions